Tejaspawar97/olympics-data-analysis/README.md

 The Olympic Games, considered to be the world's foremost sports competition has more than 200 nations participating across the Summer and Winter Games alternating by occurring every four years but two years apart.

-Throughout this project, we will explore the Olympics dataset(scraped from https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table), look at some interesting statistics and then try to find out which country is the King of the Olympic Games.
+Throughout this project, I explored the Olympics dataset(scraped from https://en.wikipedia.org/wiki/All-time_Olympic_Games_medal_table), look at some interesting statistics and then try to find out which country is the King of the Olympic Games.

 The dataset has details of 146 countries with the following 16 features

-After completing this project, you will have a better understanding of data handling with python(pandas).
-In this project, you will be applying the following concepts :
+After completing this project, I had a better understanding of data handling with python(pandas).
+In this project, I applyed the following concepts :

 1. Dataframe operations